mattcone/bus-o-matic/README.md

 PIT::Busomatic.vehicles :vid => ["6013","6001"]
 ```

-Note that you cannot combine both `rt` and `vid` parameters in a single request.
+Note that you cannot combine both the `rt` and `vid` parameters in a single
+request.

 ### Predicted Arrival Times